“If I had to get rid of all my other curriculums and keep just one—this would be it.”

 For more information visit the Center for Healthy Minds at UW-Madison

 Special thanks to Nancy Gunzberg for her generous support of this project

-Additional support from the Friends of Wisconsin Public Television’s Focus Fund for Education and the Timothy William Trout Education Innovation Lab
+Additional support from the Friends of PBS Wisconsin’s Focus Fund for Education and the Timothy William Trout Education Innovation Lab